IanMadlenya/pyconsensus/README.rst

 .. image:: https://badge.fury.io/py/pyconsensus.svg
     :target: http://badge.fury.io/py/pyconsensus

-pyconsensus is a Python implementation of the Augur/Truthcoin consensus mechanism, originally invented by Paul Sztorc: https://github.com/psztorc/Truthcoin.
+Python implementation of the Augur consensus mechanism, which is an improved version of Sztorc consensus (https://github.com/psztorc/Truthcoin).
+Mathematical details can be found in Appendix A of the Augur whitepaper at http://augur.link/augur.pdf.

 Donations: 14sqtQRWuWqa7SCtS1iSjt1FexSxfwnw7G